Students must apply via one of the following online application forms:-

 This course is open to anyone who holds a health-related degree at 2:2 or above and registrants from another field of nursing.
 Applicants will have to demonstrate a minimum of 600 hours of theory (gained from your first degree) and 600 hours of healthcare experience in order to APL (Accreditation of Prior Learning)/RPL (Recognition of Prior Learning) out of the necessary hours for the course.

-Healthcare experience and Portfolio of Evidence: You must demonstrate 600 hours or more of formal or informal healthcare experience.
+You must demonstrate 600 hours or more of formal or informal healthcare experience.
 Formal healthcare experience can be in the public or private sector.
-Once you have been shortlisted for interview, you will be required to complete a Portfolio of Evidence as part of the APL process to ensure the 600 hours of healthcare experience has been met.
+Once you've been shortlisted for interview, you'll be required to complete a portfolio of evidence as part of the APL process to ensure the 600 hours of healthcare experience has been met.

-Interview: Your completed application form will be reviewed by our Admissions Team to ensure that you have the required entry qualifications.
-If you meet these requirements, then your application will be individually assessed by the Admissions Tutor and if successful you will be shortlisted for interview.
+Your completed application form will be reviewed by our Admissions team to ensure that you have the required entry qualifications.
+If you meet these requirements, your application will be individually assessed by the Admissions Tutor and, if successful, you'll be shortlisted for interview.

 The selection process will include an individual interview and a group activity which will assess your values, problem-solving, and communication skills.